 Change your baby’s head position when asleep

-Remember to place your baby on her back while sleeping and to keep in mind sleep safety guidelines!
+Remember to place your baby on her back while sleeping and keep in mind sleep safety guidelines!
 To avoid flat head syndrome, make sure to reposition your baby’s head from side to side as they sleep.

 Alternate where you place them down in the crib

-If you’re right-handed, then you usually carry your baby with the left and then lay them down in their crib using your right hand.
+If you’re right-handed, then you usually carry your baby with your left and then lay them down in their crib using your right hand.
 Once you leave them in their crib, babies tend to turn to look to the other side, causing more pressure on a particular side.
 So make sure you don’t lay them down in the same direction every time you leave them to sleep.

 Carry your baby more often